mattermost/docs/doc/charts/gitlab/gitlab-runner/index.md

 ## Deploying a stand-alone runner

 By default we do infer `gitlabUrl`, automatically generate a registration token, and generate it through the `migrations` chart.
-This behaviour will not work if you intend to deploy it with a running gitlab instance.
+This behaviour will not work if you intend to deploy it with a running GitLab instance.

-In this case you will need to set `gitlabUrl` value to be the url of the running gitlab instance.
-You will also need to manually create `gitlab-runner` secret and fill it with the `registrationToken` provided by the running gitlab.
+In this case you will need to set `gitlabUrl` value to be the url of the running GitLab instance.
+You will also need to manually create `gitlab-runner` secret and fill it with the `registrationToken` provided by the running GitLab.

 ## Using docker-in-docker